 “I needed a place where I could show big pieces,” says Calverley, who started her career as a gallerist in Philadelphia and New York in the early 1970s.
 “My former gallery in Scottsdale couldn’t accommodate 18-foot-tall sculptures or 24-foot-long paintings.”

 Over the years, she’s focused on contemporary, abstract works from mid-career or established artists, showing or representing works by internationally acclaimed artists such as Jim Dine, Jun Kaneko, Philip Moulthrop and the afore-mentioned Serra and Kapoor.
-Calverley also champions local and emerging artists, and has given use of her building adjacent to the main gallery as artist studios and the Adapt Gallery, which features up-and-coming artists.
+Calverley also champions local and emerging artists, and has given use of her building adjacent to the main gallery as artist studios.

 Since 2014, Arizona State University’s School of Art has been transforming a 42,000-square-foot former machine shop into its Grant Street Studios, which houses more than 60 studios for MFA students working in everything from painting and sculpture to fiber, ceramics, 3-D printing and photography.
 The raw, industrial building, which, on its 7th Street facade, is completely covered with metal traffic signs, also includes the Step Gallery, where grad students exhibit their thesis shows, and Northlight Gallery, a place for photography students to exhibit their images.
 Northlight, established originally on ASU’s Tempe campus, also hangs works by renowned photographers—recent shows have included works by Edward Curtis and Minor White.